vseryakov/backendjs/README.md

     - secret - new secret for the account

 - `/account/subcribe`
-  Subscribe to account events delivered via HTTP Long Poll, the client makes the connection and waits for events to come, whenever somebody updates the account's counter or send a message or makes a connection to my account the event about it will be sent to this open connection.
+  Subscribe to account events delivered via HTTP Long Poll, a client makes the connection and waits for events to come, whenever somebody updates the account's counter or send a message or creates a connection to this account the event about it will be sent to this HTTP connection and delivered as JSON object.
 This is not a persistent queue so if not listening, all events will just be ignored, only events published since the connect will be delivered.
-  To specify what kind of events needs to be delivered, `match` query partameters can be specified which is a RegExp of the whole event body string.
+To specify what kind of events needs to be delivered, `match` query partameters can be specified which is a
+  RegExp of the whole event body string.

+  *Note: On the server side there is a config parameter `subscribeInterval` which defines how often to deliver notifications, by default it is 5 seconds which means only every 5 seconds new events will be delivered to the Web client, if more than one event happened, they all accumulate and will be sent as a JSON list.*

   Example: